 Difference Between SRAM and DRAM

-Before learning about SDRAM and DRAM first, we need to understand about the RAM
+Before learning about SDRAM and DRAM, we need to understand the RAM.

 What is RAM?

 The information stored in this type of memory is lost when the power supply to the PC or laptop is switched off.
-The information stored in RAM can be checked with the help of BIOS.
-It is generally known as the main memory or temporary memory or cache memory or volatile memory of the computer system.
-The full form of RAM is Random Access Memory.
+The information stored in RAM can be checked with the help of the BIOS.
+It is generally known as the main memory, temporary memory, cache memory, or volatile memory of the computer system.
+The full form of RAM is random access memory.

 1. SRAM